Roasio2370/4-bit-processor/README.md

 DF0-DFF(16 nibbles) is reserved for IO(input/output).

-E00-FFF(256 nibbles) is reserved for VRAM(writes directly into the display).
+E00-FFF(512 nibbles) is reserved for VRAM(to write/read the bottom half of the display the mos significant bit of the DATA register must be set).

 # USE CASE